pkarsy/AutomaticSchoolBellTimer/README.md

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.

 ### Solid state Relays
+Note that I only have tested the project with a [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
+It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
+Both can have failures, so it is not a bad idea to have a spear SSR/relay.
+There are discussions on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
+There is a dedicated paragraph on how to protect the SSR/Relay using a TVS diode.

 - They work on specific conditions ususally only AC or only DC, and specific voltages.
 As we are probably talk about mains voltage, you will need a ~230V(or 110) AC relay.
 - They only need a GPIO pin and a GND for control (Even this can be simulated by a GPIO, so you can choose the most convenient PINs)